MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-activities-api.md

 - “hasNext”: Boolean.
 Denotes whether another iteration on the data is needed.
 - “nextQueryFilters”: If another iteration is needed, it contains the consecutive JSON query to be run.
 Use this as the “filters” parameter in the next request.

-The following Python example gets all the activities from the past day from SharePoint.
+The following Python example gets all the activities from the past day from Exchange Online.

       import requests
       import json